COVID-19 vaccinations and Redbridge vaccination bus schedule

 What vaccines for COVID-19 are currently available?

 Both the Pfizer/BioNTech and Oxford/AstraZeneca COVID-19 vaccines are now available.
 Both vaccines have been shown to be safe and offer high levels of protection and have been given regulatory approval by the MHRA.
-The Government has in principle secured access to seven different vaccine candidates, across four different vaccine types, totalling over 357 million doses.
-This includes:

 How does the COVID-19 vaccine work?